Saturday, November 9, 2019

 Supreme Court of the United States

-Your investment in the O'Connor Institute furthers the organization's mission to continue Justice Sandra Day O'Connor's legacy and lifetime work to advance civil discussion and civic action.
-The O'Connor Institute works to build consensus and help craft solutions to vital public issues, in an environment of mutual respect and shared purpose for a better state and nation.
+Your investment in the O'Connor Institute furthers the organization's mission to continue Justice Sandra Day O'Connor's legacy and lifetime work to advance civics education, civic engagement and civil discourse.

 Sandra Day O’Connor Institute Programs made possible by your generous support include: